Hotel Astoria (Saint Petersburg): Soviet period

 The Astoria was handed over to Intourist, the state-run tourism monopoly, in 1926, and converted back to a luxury hotel hosting mainly foreign visitors.
 During World War II, the hotel served as a field hospital during the Siege of Leningrad.
 There is a legend that Adolf Hitler reportedly planned to hold a victory banquet in the hotel's Winter Garden.
 He was so convinced Leningrad (now Saint Petersburg) would fall quickly that invitations to the event were printed in advance.

-The Astoria was managed by Intourist until it closed in 1987, for renovations.
-It reopened in 1989, completely restored by a Finnish construction company.
+The Astoria was managed by Intourist until it closed in 1987, for renovations, designed by architect A.I.
+Pribulsky.

 Modern era

+The Astoria reopened in 1991, after renovations by a Finnish construction company.
+At that point, the hotel consisted of two connected buildings.
+Block A was the original 1912 Hotel Astoria building.
+Block B was an adjoining brand new reproduction of the demolished Hotel Angleterre.

-Rocco Forte Hotels acquired the hotel in December 1997 and spent $20 million on further renovations.
+In December 1992, Mayor Anatoly Sobchak sought a foreign partner to further renovate the hotel, to international five-star standards, but the hotel's workers' collective filed papers to privatize the hotel, competing against nine international hotel operators favored by Sobchak.
+After lengthy legal battles, Rocco Forte Hotels acquired the hotel in December 1997 and spent $20 million on further renovations.
+In 1999, Rocco Forte Hotels rebranded Block B, returning it to its historic name, Hotel Angleterre.
+The upper guest room floors of the two hotels remain connected.

 The hotel was renovated again in 2012, for its centennial.
-Rocco Forte Hotels also owns and operates the adjacent Angleterre Hotel, and the upper guest room floors of the two hotels are connected.